Buda Division of Assets Lawyer

 Why These Cases Can Become Contested

-Ideally, divorcing spouses will agree on the community estate, its value, and who gets what.
-When one spouse suspects hidden assets, undervalued investments, or reckless spending, they will likely fight the division of certain assets.
+Ideally, divorcing spouses should come to an agreement on the community estate, its value, and who gets what.
+When one spouse suspects hidden assets, undervalued investments, or reckless spending, they have the right to push back against the division of certain assets.

 Courts can consider previous fraud on the community, wasteful spending, or attempts to hide assets.
 If it is found that one spouse destroyed community assets or hid community wealth, judges have the power to award a greater share of the community estate to the innocent spouse.